openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 same `SpecializationAnchor` object, now permanently in a state usable by the JVM.

-If the anchor is of kind `PARAM_Class`, the JVM also creates a species object (of type `Species` or perhaps `Class`, TBD) which embodies and reflects the decisions about supers and field types.
+If the anchor is of kind `ANCHOR_Class`, the JVM also creates a species object (of type `Species` or perhaps `Class`, TBD) which embodies and reflects the decisions about supers and field types.
 The `species` method of `SpecializationAnchor` provides access to this